-Yin and yang are terms used to describe relative opposite qualities or manifestations of Qi.
-Everything that is yin contains some element of yang, and everything that is yang contains some element of yin.
+Yin and Yang are terms used to describe relative opposite qualities or manifestations of Qi.
+Everything that is Yin contains some elements of Yang, and everything that is Yang contains some elements of Yin.

-Yin refers to aspects or manifestations of Qi that are relatively: material, solid, heavy, pale, Soft, descending, cold, moist, cooling, dark, passive, quiescent, lethargic, underactive.
+Yin refers to aspects or manifestations of Qi that are relative: material, solid, heavy, pale, soft, descending, cold, moist, cooling, dark, passive, quiescent, lethargic, underactive.

-Yang refers to aspects or manifestations of Qi that are relatively: immaterial, expanding, hollow, light, ascending, hot, dry, warming, bright, aggressive, and active
+Yang refers to aspects or manifestations of Qi that are relative: immaterial, expanding, hollow, light, ascending, hot, dry, warming, bright, aggressive, and active.

-Looking: examination through observation, the clinician will observe features of the body, movements and mannerism and likely will be carried a Tongue examination.
+Looking – examination through observation.
+The clinician observes features of the body, movements, and mannerisms and likely a tongue examination will be carried.

-Asking: the clinician will ask several questions regarding sleep, appetite, characteristic of the pain, emotions etc. which will help to have a more define picture of the patient complain.
+Asking – the clinician asks several questions regarding sleep, appetite, characteristics of the pain, emotions, etc. They will help to have a more defined picture of the patient’s complaint.

 Acupuncture at 5 STAR CLINIC

-At 5 STAR CLINIC we have knowledge in both Western and TCM acupuncture.
+At 5 STAR CLINIC, we know both Western and TCM acupuncture.

-The knowledge in Western acupuncture have been acquired through Acupuncture Association of Chartered Physiotherapists (AACP) which is a professional network affiliated with the Chartered Society of Physiotherapy (CSP)
+The knowledge in Western acupuncture have been acquired through the Acupuncture Association of Chartered Physiotherapists (AACP) which is a professional network affiliated with the Chartered Society of Physiotherapy (CSP)

-The knowledge in TCM acupuncture have been gained through the study of the Method Solére who is a “ Membre du Conseil Supérieur National de L’Acupuncture Traditionelle “.
+The knowledge in TCM acupuncture has been gained through the study of Method Solére which is a “ Membre du Conseil Supérieur National de L’Acupuncture Traditionelle “.

-There is no a best modality of treatment, both them can be powerful when wisely applied.
-Each of them has the proper indications, depending on the patient’s complainit is decided the best way to meet his needs.
+There is no best modality of treatment.
+Both methods can be powerful when wisely applied.
+Each of them has the proper indications.
+At 5 STAR CLINIC, we choose the best way of treatment, depending on the patient’s complaint and their needs.

 Or fill out the form below for some free advice…